Jwan622/interview_prep/square/final_rd_part_1.md

 Shared dimensions
 Typically, dimension tables that are shared by multiple fact tables (or multiple dimensional models) are called shared dimensions.
 If shared dimensions already exist for any of the dimensions in the data warehouse or dimensional model, you should use the shared dimensions.
 If you are developing new dimensions that may be used across the entire enterprise warehouse, you should develop a design that anticipates the needs of the enterprise warehouse.

+### Denormalized Dimension Tables:

+Product Dimension Table (Denormalized):
+Contains product attributes like product name, category, and brand.
+May also contain redundant information, like category name repeated for each product, for query performance.

+Customer Dimension Table (Denormalized):
+Contains customer attributes like customer name, email, and age.
+May also include repeated information, such as customer city, for the same reason.

+Date Dimension Table (Denormalized):
+Contains date attributes like date, month, and year.
+May also have repeated data, such as month name, for faster aggregation.
+This denormalization approach simplifies queries because it reduces the need for complex joins when retrieving data.
+However, it's important to note that this design choice can result in increased storage requirements due to redundancy.

 ## Why use a data lakehouse like Spectrum and S3
 https://aws.amazon.com/blogs/big-data/build-a-lake-house-architecture-on-aws/